hoekit/becoming-a-cloud-data-engineer/README.md

 This repo is a chronicle of the steps I'm taking to become a cloud data engineer.

+Current goal: Reskill.
+Get certified as a Google Cloud Engineer.

 - [`Work Log`](work-log.md)
     - A chronological log of the things I'm doing to get to my goal of becoming a Cloud Data Engineer.